- Location: Minnesota

 If You Fail

 You will be assigned practice time that must be completed before taking the test again.
-If you fail four consecutive tests you'll be mandated to take six hours of behind-the-wheel training with a certified instructor before being allowed to try the test again.

 Your road test score and application receipt will serve as your temporary license until your permanent license arrives in the mail.